stacks-network/docs/src/pages/build-apps/guides/transaction-signing.md

 ---
-title: Signing transactions
+title: Transaction signing
-description: Learn how to sign transactions using Stacks Connect.
+description: Prompt users to sign and broadcast transactions to the Stacks blockchain
-experience: advanced
+experience: beginners
-duration: 30 minutes
 tags:
   - tutorial
 images: